 A financial professional’s compensation almost always includes a bonus or commission component on top of their “base salary.”
 Bonuses make up a more significant proportion of payments at investment banks, wealth management firms, and brokerage firms than banks and insurance companies.

-real numbers Financial Careers
+Real Numbers Financial Careers

 But there is some solace in this relatively “secure” job.
 A branch executive earns more than an insurance manager.
 Whose annual compensation, including bonuses, is approximately $103,800.

 But there’s a lot at stake here: investment banking.
-Junior professionals such as sales, commercial, research, and M & M&A professionals attract up to $195,000 per year.
-While employees earn around $270,000.
+Junior professionals such as sales, commercial, research, and M&M&A professionals attract up to $195,000 per year, while employees earn around $270,000.

-At higher levels, such as vice president, salaries top $460,000, while directors or CEOs earn $700,000 per year.
+At higher levels, such as vice president, salaries top $460,000, while directors or CEOs earn $700,000 annually.